Atlantic Ocean tour: Porto - Lisbon

 In the morning you start biking back in direction of the coast.
 Kilometers of dunes, the foothills of the lagoon landscape and a variety of bathing facilities will accompany you all day.
 The seaside resort of Praia de Mira, with its fine beach promenade and typical small restaurants and fishermen's houses, can be reached on separate cycle paths away from any traffic.
 Today quite different landscape impressions characterize your day.
 12 km you cycle through the wide state forest with beautifully scented pine trees.
 A separate cycle path leads you idyllically along densely wooded streams to historic water mills and small lakes.
 Afterwards, you will cycle along small streets through dreamy villages, colorful fields and green forests.
 Enjoy the well wooded track, as just before your reach your destination you have to master 200 meters height.
 Reward yourself with a "stopover" and look forward to the deserved descent down to the coast to the wide dream beach of the fashionable seaside resort Figueira da Foz.

-After a short train ride (15 km) you start biking.
-On the longest cycle path “Via Atlantica” in Portugal you continue along the coast through the typical pine forests.
+In the morning you will follow the new bike path along the river Mondego (optianally by train).
+Afterwards the cycle path “Via Atlantica” leads you along the coast through typical pine forests.
 First destination is the seaside resort of Sao Pedro de Moel with the lighthouse visible from afar, from which a phenomenal view over the rugged cliffs pays off.
 The sheltered bay invites you to take a break, but four more sandy beaches are on your way to the daily destination, including the famous beach, Praia do Norte ', where the Hawaiian Garrett McNamara 2012 surfed the 30m height of the largest wave in the world.
 Finally, enjoy the picturesque fishing village of Nazaré, whose historic center with the pilgrimage church is located on a rocky plateau above the town.
 Since 1889, a cable car has been very conveniently located there, so you can end the evening both on the beach and stroll through the old town.

 5. day Nazaré – Peniche 68 / 78 km